 If a CA or CSA equipment is damaged or rendered inoperative, but the signature keys are not destroyed; the operation shall be reestablished as quickly as possible, giving priority to the ability to generate certificate status information.
-Before returning to operation, ensure that the system's integrity has been restored.
+Before returning to operation, the organization shall ensure that the system's integrity has been restored.